ten-protocol/go-ten/design/scratchpad/Design_escape_hatch.md

 When the escape mode is triggered, the bridge contract will load up the roots from the latest rollup, and will start accepting user requests.

-Each user request must be a Merkle proof where the leafs are ``(account,balance)`` with a valid chain to the root of tha asset.
+Each user request must be a Merkle proof where the leaves are ``(account,balance)`` with a valid chain to the root of tha asset.
 The bridge will be happy to release that amount to the same account after verifying the merkle proof.

 *Note that this means that the request doesn't have to be signed because the balance is credited to the same account as in the L2*

-Any user who knows the acount and the balance for a certain asset, should be able to just create a transaction (maybe with the help of some tooling), and retrieve their funds.
+Any user who knows the account and the balance for a certain asset, should be able to just create a transaction (maybe with the help of some tooling), and retrieve their funds.

 *Note that the state root hashes should reflect the state after the withdrawal instructions from the rollup header.*